Convergence Rate of Empirical Spectral Distribution of Random Matrices from Linear Codes: Introduction

 To introduce our main result, we need some notation.

-Let $\C$ be a linear code of length $n$ over the finite field $\F_q$ of order $q$, where $q$ is a prime power.
+Let $\C$ be a linear code of length $n$ and dimension $k$ over the finite field $\F_q$ of order $q$, where $q$ is a prime power. $\C$ is called an $[n,k,d]_q$ linar code for short.
 The most interesting case is the binary linear codes, corresponding to $q=2$.
-The dual code $\Cb$ consists of the $n$-tuples in $\F_q$ which are orthogonal to all codewords of $\C$ under the standard inner product. $\Cb$ is also a linear code.
+The dual code $\Cb$ consists of the $n$-tuples in $\F_q$ which are orthogonal to all codewords of $\C$ under the standard inner product.
+Clearly, $\Cb$ is also a linear code.
 Denote by $\db$ the Hamming distance of $\Cb$.
 It is called the \emph{dual distance} of $\C$.

 Let $\psi: \F_q \to \mathbb{C}^\times$ be the standard additive character.
 To be more precise, if $\F_q$ has characteristic $l$, which is a prime number, then $\psi$ is given by $\beta \mapsto \exp\left(2\pi\sqrt{-1}\tr_{q|l}(\beta)/l\right)$, where $\tr_{q|l}$ is the absolute trace mapping from $\F_q$ to $\F_l$.
 In particular, if $q=l=2$, then the map $\psi: \F_2:=\{0,1\} \to \{-1,1\}$ is defined as $\beta \mapsto (-1)^{\beta}$.
 We extend $\psi$ component-wise to $\F_q^n$ and obtain the map $\psi: \F_q^n \to (\mathbb{C}^\times)^n$.
 Denote $\D:=\psi(\C)$.